stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 This swizzles the `ABGR` channels of the native image to the `RGBA` default expected by Vulkan.

-Finally we create the image view for the texture:
+Finally an image view is created for the texture:

 ```java
 return new View.Builder(texture)